XYOracleNetwork-v1/sdk-core-nodejs/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/XYOracleNetwork/sdk-core-nodejs.svg)](https://greenkeeper.io/)
 [![Maintainability](https://api.codeclimate.com/v1/badges/f6bc63330b1d2422973b/maintainability)](https://codeclimate.com/github/XYOracleNetwork/sdk-core-nodejs/maintainability)

+## Project Overview

+### Scope of features

-Core functionality for the XYO nodejs projects.
-This repository implements the core objects used in the XYO protocol.
+Core functionality for the XYO NodeJS projects.
+This repository implements the core objects and services used in the XYO protocol.
 Additionally it provides core XYO features like performing bound-witnesses, hashing, signing, serialization, origin-chain management and TCP Network services.
+Alas, it exposes a number of CLI applications for running archivists and diviners.

+### Yellow Paper

 The XYO protocol for creating origin-blocks is specified in the [XYO Yellow Paper](https://docs.xyo.network/XYO-Yellow-Paper.pdf).
 In it, it describes the behavior of how a node on the XYO network should create bound-witnesses.
 Note, the behavior is not coupled with any particular technology constraints around transport layers, cryptographic algorithms, or hashing algorithms.

+### Architecture and Design

 As such, the design of the system is aimed at abstracting these concepts so that the concrete implementations of these components can be swapped out so long as they conform to the correct interfaces.

 Practically, this library uses TypeScript, which transpiles to JavaScript.
 Additionally, a TCP network provider has been implemented.
 Furthermore, some of the most popular public-key cryptography algorithms and hashing algorithms have been wrapped and made available to the core library.
 If you're favorite crypto signing algorithm is not yet supported, we welcome pull-requests and suggestions.

 [Here](https://github.com/XYOracleNetwork/spec-coreobjectmodel-tex) is a link to the core object model that contains an index of major/minor values and their respective objects.